NadeemAfana/nadeemafana.github.io/_posts/archived/2023-10-27-how-secure-frontend-app.md

 A third url http://localhost:3000/data will be used by the frontend app to display private user information if they are logged in.
 This endpoint must be protected in two ways:
 * Only logged-in users can access it (Authentication).
-* Users can only access their data and not other users unless they are an admin (Authorization)
+* Users can only access their data and no other users unless they are an admin (Authorization)

 Run the following command inside the project folder